dylanr19/ValStoreTracker/README.md

 ##### What is the Valorant Store?
 The Valorant skin store is an in-game marketplace where players can purchase cosmetic items such as weapon skins and other customization options.
 Each player has a unique shop that rotates daily.

-# App Store

-I won't be uploading the app to the App Store for the following reasons:
-- I have developed this app primarily for personal use
-- I created this app to learn about app/web development
-- There are already other store trackers out there ( if not taken down by Riot Games)
-- It violates Riot's Policy

 # Features
 - Login/Logout
 - View current skin bundle